Cotton Rock n' Roll: Superlative Night Dreams: Release

 The first hint of the game's existence was given in 2019 at a hands-on event for Umihara Kawase BaZooKa! by Studio Saizensen director Toshinobu Kondo, who stated that it was planned for a 2021 release in Japan.
 Success reaffirmed that the new entry would launch in 2021 to commemorate the series' 30th anniversary.
 The company later announced it would be released under the title Cotton Rock 'n' Roll for arcades, Nintendo Switch, PC and PlayStation 4.
 The arcade version was first playable during a location test in Japan on September 10 at three stores and later released on September 27, running on the ALL.Net P-ras MULTI Ver.3 board.
 It is the first main installment in the series to be released in over 20 years.

 On September 24, 2021, arcade manufacturer exA-Arcadia announced a partnership with Success to bring the game on their exA-Arcadia arcade platform exclusively in western territories, being distributed worldwide on February 10, 2022.
 Ported by Team EXA-AM1, an internal gaming division of exA-Arcadia, this version contains features exclusive to the platform such as simultaneous two-player support and an arrange mode.
 Both the Switch and PS4 versions were published simultaneously in Japan by Success on December 23, 2021.
-ININ Games later announced they would publish the console versions physically (via Strictly Limited Games) and digitally in the west as Cotton Fantasy, initially planned for a winter 2021 launch, before being delayed to a spring 2022 and eventually released on May 20.
+ININ Games later announced they would publish the console versions physically (via Strictly Limited Games) and digitally in the west as Cotton Rock 'n' Roll, initially planned for a winter 2021 launch, before being delayed to a spring 2022 and eventually released on May 20.
 The PC version was released on January 6, 2023.
 On April 27, a music album containing the game's soundtrack was published in Japan by City Connection's Clarice Disk label.